HPSCIL/cuFSDAF/README.md

   2. Open all the source codes in VS 2017
   3. Click menu Project -> Properties -> VC++ Directories -> Include Directories, and add the “include” directory of GDAL and alglib (e.g., C:\GDAL\include\)
   4. Click menu Project -> Properties -> VC++ Directories -> Lib Directories, and add the “lib” directory of GDAL and alglib (e.g., C:\GDAL\lib\)
+  5. Click menu Project -> Properties -> Link -> Input, and add .lib files of GDAL and alglib (e.g., C:\GDAL\lib\)
-  5. Click menu Build -> Build Solution
+  6. Click menu Build -> Build Solution
   Once successfully compiled, an executable file, cuFSDAF.exe, is created.
 + For the Linux/Unix operating system (using the CUDA compiler --- nvcc)
   In a Linux/Unix terminal, type in: